List of Marvel Comics characters: R: Revolutionary

 Revolutionary is a character appearing in Avengers: The Initiative Annual #1 created by Dan Slott, Christos N. Gage and Patrick Scherberger.

 The Revolutionary was a Skrull secret agent, sent as part of a Skrull plan to conquer the Earth.
 The Revolutionary infiltrated the Liberteens, a superhero team based in Philadelphia who were the official government-approved superteam for the state of Pennsylvania.
 The Revolutionary was in contact with Criti Noll, the Skrull posing as Yellowjacket, speaking from Camp Hammond.
 He was a level-headed and respectful in his role as leader of the group.

-When 3-D Man (Delroy Garrett Jr.) began his cross country effort with the Skrull Kill Krew to rid the Initiative of Skrull infiltrators, the Revolutionary was one of the Skrulls defeated.
+When 3-D Man began his cross country effort with the Skrull Kill Krew to rid the Initiative of Skrull infiltrators, the Revolutionary was one of the Skrulls defeated.
 Gravity dropped the diamond-skinned Hope on top of the Revolutionary and dramatically amplified her mass, crushing him to a bloody pulp.

 The real Revolutionary later attended a support group meeting at Camp Hammond for the S.H.I.E.L.D. agents and heroes who were replaced.